rous6026nz/redux-stories/README.md

 # Async Redux Stories
-User stories for practice with async actions in Redux.
+Practice with async actions in Redux.

 ## Install
 Enter the commands below in your terminal to get started: